-The Better Shelter is a modular temporary shelter unit, designed to allow for alterations and adaptations for different areas of use.
-Since 2015, we have delivered over 65,000 shelters to over 70 countries.
-Most of our shelters have served as temporary shelters to house communities displaced by conflict, climate change and other factors such as homelessness.
+The Relief Housing Unit (RHU) is a modular temporary shelter unit, designed to allow for alterations and adaptations for different areas of use.
+Most of our shelters serve as temporary family shelters to house communities displaced by conflict, disasters and other factors such as homelessness.

-In recent projects, humanitarian and partner agencies have begun to repurpose the Better Shelter as classrooms, libraries, child-friendly spaces, to benefit the children and teenagers present in camps and reception centres.
-Moreover, Better Shelters have been used as temporary classrooms for adults enabling specialization courses to be delivered anywhere.
+But our humanitarian partners also repurpose RHUs as classrooms, libraries, and child-friendly spaces to benefit the children in camps and reception centres.
+Moreover, RHUs have been used as temporary classrooms for adults enabling access to specialization courses anywhere.
+Projects include:

-Terre des Hommes, in agreement with the Ministry of Education and the Education Cluster, implemented Better Shelter units in the Sad and Kirkuk governorates in Iraq, to serve as temporary classrooms.
+Terre des Hommes, in agreement with the Ministry of Education and the Education Cluster, implemented RHUs in the Sad and Kirkuk governorates in Iraq, to serve as temporary classrooms.
 The implementation commenced in September 2018.

 AVSI Brasil manages 8 out of the 14 reception centres in the northern state of Roraima, Brazil, designated as reception and collective shelter centres for Venezuelan migrants in the country.
-UNHCR and AVSI Brazil have deployed Better Shelter units as temporary houses for migrant families.
+UNHCR and AVSI Brazil have deployed RHUs as temporary houses for migrant families.

-More recently, the Better Shelters have been used as classrooms, libraries and other educational spaces, for the youth in the camps.
-In Rondon 1, one of the collective shelters managed by AVSI Brasil, Better Shelters have been used as a library to accommodate classes and resources for the children and teenagers in the shelter.
+More recently, the RHUs have been used as classrooms, libraries and other educational spaces, for the youth in the camps.
+In Rondon 1, one of the collective shelters managed by AVSI Brasil, RHUs have been used as a library to accommodate classes and resources for the children and teenagers in the shelter.

-Bonyan Organization recently concluded the project “Leader Teacher for Educational Groups 2” which consists of Better Shelters as temporary classrooms.
+Bonyan Organization recently concluded the project “Leader Teacher for Educational Groups 2” which consists of RHUs used as temporary classrooms.
 This project undertaken by Bonyan in Idlib aims to benefit 6,250 male and female students in the IDP camps and provide employment opportunities to 300 teachers in the area to run the schools.

 In 2017, UNDP and Coders Trust Bangladesh partnered to launch the “Yes Project” in which they train low-income students in computer knowledge.
-The Better Shelters were used as classrooms and computer labs outside the headquarters of Coders Trust in Dhaka.
+The RHUs were used as classrooms and computer labs outside the headquarters of Coders Trust in Dhaka.

 A big thank you to the organizations and individuals involved in ensuring safe educational spaces for children and teenagers in displacement.

-Would you like to find out more about the Better Shelter in education settings?
+Would you like to find out more about the RHU in education settings?